ovh/gulp-drupal-stack/docs/features/icons.md

-# Icons

-Uses [`gulp-iconfont`](https://github.com/nfroidure/gulp-iconfont).
+Uses [gulp-iconfont](https://github.com/nfroidure/gulp-iconfont).
 Grabs a folder of SVG icons and turns them into font icons, creates a Sass mixin and class for each based on filename, adds all to a demo page.

 ## Usage